7 tips for a successful coworking space

 In the era of search engine optimization, many start-ups base their name on the service and product they offer.
 For coworking spaces it’s no different.
 So far, three types of names have been established.

 The most obvious but also most boring variety is that which combines the word „coworking“ with the city name.
 Such a combination may be suitable as subtitle or a working title for a start-up project.
 But it doesn’t have any recognition factor and may be contested by others entering the market - even if just as subtitle.
-Such a generic name may be hard to market, and will suffer in search engine results.
+Such a generic name may be hard to market, but will be good for search engine results.

 The second type of name opts for word combinations that refer to a place with a new outlook on the concept of work, without having to be too idealistic.
 Examples include IndyHall, Citizen Space, The Hive or Betahouse.
 They often opened their place before knowing the term ‘Coworking Space’.
 However, such names also can be memorable and explain a new work ethic, and they can be easier to protect when more and more of those spaces will enter the market.
 But interestingly, even some bigger chains fail to take steps to properly protect their trademarks.
 So it doesn’t seem to be a topic with high priority yet.